 2. Write a concise, powerful profile summary

-Use the first few lines of your CV to introduce yourself.
-Describe who you are, where your strengths lie, and what you are looking for in your next job or assignment.
-Keep it brief and relevant.
+Use the first few lines of your résumé to introduce yourself.
+Describe who you are, where your strengths lie and what you are looking for in your next job or assignment.
+Keep it short and relevant.

 3. List your work experience in chronological order

-Start with your most recent work experience and work backward in time.
-For each position, include:
+Start with your most recent work experience and work backwards.
+For each role, include:

 4. Highlight your education and certifications